What Is A DevOps Engineer? Skills And How To Become One

 - All three work with cloud infrastructure and distributed systems

-- Automation and scripting are crucial in those roles
+- Automation and scripting matter in all three roles

-- DevOps engineers and SREs often stay focused on CI/CD pipelines
+- DevOps engineers and SREs often stay closely tied to CI/CD and release reliability

-- They all need strong collaboration with development teams
+- All three roles need strong collaboration with development teams

 FAQs About DevOps Engineers